wangyu09/exkaldi/docs/contents/Common.md

 **Args:**
 _filePath_: text file path.
 _chunks_: an int value. chunk size.
-It must be larger than 1.
+It must be greater than 1.

 **Return:**
-a list of paths of chunk files.
+a list of paths of genrated chunk files. each file has a a prefix such as "ck0_" which _0_ is the chunk ID.

+**Examples:**
 ```python
 files = utils.split_txt_file("train_wav.scp", chunks=2)
 ```
 ------------------------
 >## utils.compress_gz_file
-(filePath, overWrite=False)
+(filePath,overWrite=False,keepSource=False)

 Compress a file to .gz file.
 [view code distribution](https://github.com/wangyu09/exkaldi/blob/master/exkaldi/utils/utils.py)